bluez/bluez/doc/org.bluez.GattCharacteristic.rst

 True, if this characteristic has been acquired by any client using AcquireNotify.

-For client this properties is ommited in case 'notify' flag is not set.
+For client this properties is omitted in case 'notify' flag is not set.

 For server the presence of this property indicates that AcquireNotify is supported.